back to buchty.net

 Demystification

-Yes, it has.
-As you might know (if not, have a look at page 202 of your manual :) the waveform can range between 0 and 255 - normally, the user can access only 0 to 74 (SAW to DRUMS5).
-Each of these is a "virtual" waveform made up of 16 multisamples built from zones, this zone entry points to a waveform parameter set (raw wave, coarse & fine tune plus an additional parameter).
+As you might know (if not, have a look at page 202 of your manual :) the waveform can range between 0 and 255 - normally, the user can access only 0 to 74 (SAW to DRUMS5) on the SQ80, or 0 to 31 (SAW to) on the ESQ1.
+Each of these waves is in fact a "virtual" waveform made up of 16 multisamples built from individual key zones with 8 semitones resolution.
+This zone entry points to a waveform parameter set (raw wave, coarse & fine tune plus an additional parameter).

 How to access

-Normally, we can't access waveforms above 74 - but by editing program dumps we can.
+Normally, we can't access waveforms above 74 (SQ80) or 31 (ESQ1) -- but by editing program dumps we can.
 If you want to experiment yourself, the oscillator waveforms are stored at positions 0x56, 0x60 and 0x6a of an SQ80 toolkit's program dump (or at these locations plus P times 102 if you want to edit bank dump files, P is the program number ranging from 0 to 39).
-The OS is prepared for these unusual waves since it lists them as WAV075 to WAV255.
+The OS is prepared for these unusual waves since it lists them as WAV075 to WAV255 (ESQ1: WAV032 to WAV255).
 But what does happen internally?

-Now, what a "hidden" waveform really does is just pointing somewhere "behind" the multisample table accessing the whole area between $1000 and $1fff of ROMLOW as multisample table (instead of $1000 to $14af).
-These values are taken as an offset for the raw sample parameter table at $14b0: If the addressed raw wave is between 0 and 150 just the ordinary waves ($14b0 to $170b) with their parameters are accessed, between 150 and 255 we point somewhere "behind" that table (up to $18af) into other tables or even menu routines which results in wrong wave offsets (accessing wrong pages), incorrect wave sizes and weird playback frequencies.
+Now, what a "hidden" waveform really does is just pointing somewhere "behind" the multisample table accessing a whole 4k memory area of ROMLOW as multisample table .
+These values are taken as an offset for the raw sample parameter table : If the addressed raw wave is between 0 and 150 just the ordinary waves with their parameters are accessed, between 150 and 255 we point somewhere "behind" that table into other tables or even menu routines which results in wrong wave offsets (accessing wrong pages), incorrect wave sizes and weird playback frequencies.

 So what does it sound like?

-Mostly, these hidden waveforms are quite unusable since the waveform changes drastically from one sample zone (8 keys) to another.
-But if you stay within a zone you can get very athmospheric, dense and noisy sounds - sometimes you hear the waves you already know but somewhat distorted, crackling or with a underlying hiss.
+With the exception of WAV032 to WAV074 on the ESQ1, these hidden waveforms are mostly rather unusable in a musical sense since the waveform changes drastically from one sample zone (8 keys) to another.
+But if you stay within a zone you can get very athmospheric, dense and noisy sounds- sometimes you hear the waves you already know but somewhat distorted, crackling or with a underlying hiss.
 If you are composing "ambient" music such as Future Sound of London (just to name an example I like very much) you might find these waveforms useful (especially when playing melodies you get some sort of rhythmic "wave sequencing" due to jumping between very different waves).